 Mr. D does some fancy footwork while playing his guitar, while Norma Jean looks stoic throughout all three performances.

-This performance features nine GAZZARRI DANCERS, two of whom still remain unidentified.
+This performance features nine GAZZARRI DANCERS, one of whom still remains unidentified.
 SHELLEY, JUNE, LUCILLE, and MIMI dance as a quartet on two levels to the left of the Sinners.
-DeANN has the main stage to herself, and GWEN and two unidentified dancers form a row to the right and front of the band.
+DeANN has the main stage to herself, with GWEN,,MARLENE SELSMAN and an unidentified dancer forming a row to the right and front of the band.

 AL BURTON had brought in approximately six new dancers between episodes # 27 and # 31.
 The reason for this influx is unknown and all of them were gone by episode # 37 at the latest.
 The one who received the most exposure, and is therefore the most remembered, is MILLIE HAMM.
 SHELLEY arrived on episode # 33 and also made a major impact by immediately being incorporated into the core group of dancers.